OwnMarket/SmartContracts/README.md

 ## Running Tests

-Make sure to start fresh instance of TestRPC (see below) before running each test suite.
+Make sure to start a new instance of TestRPC (use `start_testrpc.sh` script) before running each of these test suites:

 ```
 $ truffle test ./test/CHXToken.js
 $ truffle test ./test/CHXTokenSale.js
 $ truffle test ./test/CHXTokenSaleRefund.js
 ```

-### TestRPC

-TestRPC instance can be started using the script `start_testrpc.sh`.

 Address | Role
 ---|---